melpon/wandbox/kennel/API.rst

   compiler [String]
     Used compiler name.
-  options [String]
-    Used options for a compiler joined by comma. code [String]
+  code [String]
     Compiled code.
-  stdin [String] (optional, default is a empty string)
+  options [String] (optional, default it a empty string)
-    Stdin
-  compiler-option-raw [String] (optional, default is a empty string)
+    Used options for a compiler joined by comma. stdin [String] (optional, default is a empty string) Stdin compiler-option-raw [String] (optional, default is a empty string)